lasseignelab/capture/README.md

 maintained.
 Defaults to `<project-path>/bin/container`.
 - **CAP_DATA_PATH**: Path to where data files will be written.
 Defaults to `<project-path>/data`.
-- **CAP_ENV**: The name of the current execution environment.
+- **CAP_ENVIRONMENT**: The name of the current execution environment.
 Defaults to the value "default".
 A shell script in `config/environments` with a name matching the environment name will be executed during the CAPTURE configuration process, e.g. `config/environments/default.sh`.
 This variable will generally be set in the `~/.caprc` file.
 It is possible to set it as a shell environment